GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 <img src="https://github.com/ameer00/community/blob/master/tutorials/nginx-ingress-gke/Nginx%20Ingress%20on%20GCP%20-%20Fig%2001.png" width="65%">

-## Deploying the Nginx Ingress Controller
+## Deploying the NGINX Ingress Controller

 Kubernetes platform allows for administrators to bring their own Ingress Controllers instead of using the cloud provider's built-in offering.

-The Nginx controller, deployed as a Service, must be exposed for external access.
-This is done using Service `Type: LoadBalancer` on the Nginx controller service.
-On Kubernetes Engine, this creates a Google Cloud L4 (TCP) load balancer with Nginx controller Service as a backend.
+The NGINX controller, deployed as a Service, must be exposed for external access.
+This is done using Service `Type: LoadBalancer` on the NGINX controller service.
+On Kubernetes Engine, this creates a Google Cloud L4 (TCP) load balancer with NGINX controller Service as a backend.
 Google Cloud also creates the appropriate firewall rules within the Service's VPC to allow web HTTP(S) traffic to the load balancer frontend IP address.
-Here is a basic flow of the Nginx ingress solution on Kubernetes Engine.
+Here is a basic flow of the NGINX ingress solution on Kubernetes Engine.

-### Nginx Ingress Controller on Kubernetes Engine
+### NGINX Ingress Controller on Kubernetes Engine

 <img src="https://github.com/ameer00/community/blob/master/tutorials/nginx-ingress-gke/Nginx%20Ingress%20on%20GCP%20-%20Fig%2002.png" width="65%">

-From the Cloud Shell, deploy an Nginx controller Deployment and Service by running the following command:
+From the Cloud Shell, deploy an NGINX controller Deployment and Service by running the following command:

 	kubectl apply -f ingress-nginx.yaml